 Act 4: And then it gets worse too.

 Increasingly, Arthur’s life was resembling nothing so closely as a French farce.
-Arthur was quite regretting his refusal of the Duchess of Somerset, thinking that maybe enlistment wasn’t all that good an option either.
 The family interrogation of Dr. Ben Courtney tested the fellow’s mettle, and found it wanting.
 Sitting at 7pm on the clock face around him with brother at 3pm and alternating questions was extremely satisfying.
 A little like happier times.

 Unlike the wedding, when seated behind his brother and Georgina, Arthur spent the entire ceremony in the usual fug.
 Arthur never likes weddings, as he told a number of people over the weekend.
 Including Tatiana, which may not perhaps have been wise, but there it is.